kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   implementations.
 - Open questions from Design Details resolved or explicitly deferred with written justification.
-- `matchExpressions` support added to `spec.selector` (addresses kubernetes/kubernetes#48528 and kubernetes/kubernetes#62795) — or
-  explicitly deferred with justification.
-- Path for `Service` users to opt into set-based endpoint selection resolved (for example, controlled edits to Service-owned `EndpointSelectors` or a future `Service.spec.selectorRef`) — or explicitly deferred with justification.
 - All known Alpha issues and gaps resolved.
 - Monitoring requirements defined and implemented (metrics in `kube-controller-manager` exposing `EndpointSelector` reconciliation